 Appointments

 Appointments can be made by contacting the Counseling and Campus Wellness office at 307.778.4397.
-Counseling and Campus Wellness will continue to offer virtual appointments to those who would like them.
+If you are in need of crisis support, please refer to our Crisis Assistance information.

 Preparing for Your First Appointment

-After scheduling your appointment, you will receive an email from Simple Practice, which will provide you client portal access and the ability to complete all necessary intake paperwork for your first appointment.
-You will need 15 to 20 minutes to complete all forms.
+After scheduling your appointment, you will receive an email giving your access to complete all necessary intake paperwork for your first appointment.
+It will take approximately 15 to 20 minutes to complete all forms.

 If you are under the age of 18, you will need parental consent unless you are experiencing a mental health emergency.
 Please notify staff if you are a minor prior to your first appointment, and complete the Minor Consent Form.

 On your client portal, you will have the ability to set up appointment reminders via email or text.
-The email and text communications are through the secured, HIPAA compliant database of Simple Practice.
+The email and text communications are through a secured, HIPAA compliant database.

 Fall and Spring Semester Hours